Hoso1999/Ray_Tracer/README.md

 # Project details
-Render simple Computer-Generated-images from specified file
+This project is about creating a simple 3D scene that render Computer-Generated-images from specified file

 |  EXTERNAL LIBRARIES |
 | --------------------|